-- Median rent for a 3-bedroom home in Springfield is $995 per month according to Zumper.
+- Median rent for a 3-bedroom home in Springfield is $1,300 per month according to Zumper (as of June 2022).

 - Renter-occupied households make up 52% of the occupied housing units in Springfield.

-- Most affordable neighborhoods in Springfield for renters include Walnut Street, Webster Park - Shady Dell, and Northwest Springfield.
+- Most affordable neighborhoods in Springfield for renters include Walnut Street, Webster Park-Shady Dell, and Southern Hills.

-- Neighborhoods with the highest rents in Springfield include Rountree Area, Phelps, and Downtown Springfield where average monthly rents are $1,100 or more.
+- Neighborhoods with the highest rents in Springfield include Southeast Springfield, Rountree Area, and West Central.

 Real estate investors analyze markets on a macro level to help prioritize when and where to invest.
 Two readily-available statistics for all real estate markets across the U.S. are the historic changes in housing prices and the affordability of homes.